salcode/fe-raptor-button/README.md

 A good way to get started is to copy `templates/btn.php` from this plugin and put it in you theme.
 Then you can modify the template in your theme.

-#### Override Template on a Specific Post

-You can also create a custom template that is only applied on a certain post by adding a dash and post id to the template name (e.g. the template `fe-raptor-button/btn-13.php` will only used when the post id is `13`), otherwise the general override template, followed by the built-in plugin template will be used in order of preference.

 ## Credits

 - [Zurb](https://zurb.com/) Team's jQuery Plugin [Raptorize](https://zurb.com/playground/jquery-raptorize)